Discrete and continuous spectrum of lightest hypernuclei: Results and discussions

 \subsection{Phase shifts}

 We calculated phase shifts for elastic scattering of the lambda hyperon and neutron on the s-shell nuclei.
 We start the analysis with the phase shifts of $\Lambda$+$^{4}$He scattering, they are shown in Fig. \ref{Fig:PhasesL4He}.
-The phase shifts with the zero orbital momentum ($J^{\pi}$=1/2$^{+}$) are rapidly decreasing within the selected energy range, while the phase shifts with the orbital momenta $L$=0 and $L$=2 are slowly increasing up to 20$^{\circ}$ ($L$=1, $J^{\pi}$=3/2$^{-}$).
-Such behavior of phase shifts reflects the presence of a bound state below the threshold and that the most strong interaction of the lambda hyperon with $^{4}$He is observed in the state with $L$=0, where a bound state is generated.
-A shallow potential well with a combination of the centrifugal barrier does not allow to create resonance states in $_{\Lambda}^{5}$He with the orbital momenta $L$=1 and $L$=2.
+Phase shifts with the zero orbital momentum ($J^{\pi}$=1/2$^{+}$) are rapidly decreasing within the selected energy range, while phase shifts with the orbital momenta $L$=1 and $L$=2 are slowly increasing up to 20$^{\circ}$ ($L$=1, $J^{\pi}$=3/2$^{-}$).
+This behavior of phase shifts reflects the presence of a bound state below the threshold and that the strongest interaction of the lambda hyperon with $^{4}$He is observed in the state with $L$=0, where a bound state is generated.
+A shallow potential well with a combination of the centrifugal barrier does not allow us to create resonance states in $_{\Lambda}^{5}$He with orbital momenta $L$=1 and $L$=2.

 Phase shifts of the elastic scattering of neutron on $^{4}$He in the state of positive and negative parities are shown in Fig. \ref{Fig:PhasesN4He}.
 The phase shifts of the 3/2$^{-}$ and 1/2$^{-}$ states reveal resonance behavior, growing rather fast in small energy regions.
-The 1/2$^{+}$ phase shift rapidly decreases with increasing energy, indicating that there is fairly strong repulsion between the neutron and $^{4}$He in this state.
+The 1/2$^{+}$ phase shift decreases rapidly with increasing energy, indicating that there is fairly strong repulsion between the neutron and $^{4}$He in this state.
 The behaviour of the 1/2$^{+}$ phase shift of $n$+$^4$He scattering is similar to the behaviour of the phase shift of $\Lambda$+$^4$He scattering.